manateeit/rools/package-tools/README.md

 When updating the configuration files:

-1. Update the files in both package implementations
+1. Update the files in the repository root
 2. Increment the version number according to semantic versioning:
    - **Patch version** (1.0.x): For minor changes or corrections
    - **Minor version** (1.x.0): For new features or non-breaking changes